1-OldGoat/Ansible---LearnLinuxTV/README.md

 Added public key to github repository, and cloned the repository to my Ubuntu workstation.

 Created the inventory file and added the 3 hosts.

+Added 2 pre-existing servers and a Fedora server to the inventory file.